 As for \textbf{Q2-3}, this can be observed through the orange and red curves in Fig.~\ref{fig:Training Curve Cora} and Fig.~\ref{fig:Training Curve PubMed}, as well as from Fig.~\ref{fig:Similarity Cora} and Fig.~\ref{fig:Similarity PubMed}.
 By comparing client similarity heatmaps across different client trips, it can be seen that the clustering behavior of FedGTA remains largely consistent across client trips, while our SFM-based clustering method responds more dynamically.
 Notably, in the PubMed dataset, FedGTA fails to form effective client clusters.
-Although FedGTA's clustering appears more confident in the early training stages—resulting in faster initial convergence due to more accurate client similarity estimation—our method gradually improves its clustering confidence over time.
+Although FedGTA's clustering appears more confident in the early training stages and results in faster initial convergence due to more accurate client similarity estimation, our method gradually improves its clustering confidence over time.
 As a result, model accuracy stabilizes and ultimately converges.
-This is especially evident in the Fig.~\ref{fig:Training Curve Cora}, which show that our clustering method achieves slightly higher accuracy on Cora, and comparable accuracy on PubMed.In Fig~\ref{fig:Training Curve PubMed}, our method underperforms FedGTA in a certain segment, which can be attributed to the inherent limitation of clustering-based learning—namely, the possible loss of valuable information.
-However, as shown in Fig~\ref{fig:Similarity PubMed}, FedGTA doesn't encounter this issue, possibly because its clustering fails to produce meaningful groupings.
+This trend is particularly evident in Fig.~\ref{fig:Training Curve Cora}, which shows that our clustering method achieves slightly higher accuracy on Cora and comparable accuracy on PubMed.